anihie09/RCSV-OpenArm/README.md

 DESIGN DECISIONS

 - Shared interface, swappable backend.
-MockCANReader and LiveCANReader are interchangeable — swapping one line in main.py (not built here) is the only change needed when hardware becomes available.
-This was the highest-leverage decision for a take-home with uncertain hardware access: it means none of the sync/storage/dashboard logic would need to change later.
+MockCANReader and LiveCANReader are interchangeable so swapping one line in main.py (not built here) is the only change needed when hardware becomes available.
+This was the decision for a take home with no hardware access because it means none of the sync/storage/dashboard logic would need to change later.

-- Push and pull both supported. register_callback() lets the multi-camera sync layer (Task 3) subscribe to new joint states as they arrive, while read_joint_state() lets the dashboard (Task 5) poll on its own refresh cycle without blocking.
+- Push and pull both supported. register_callback() lets the multi-camera sync layer (Task 3) are related to new joint states as they arrive, while read_joint_state() lets the dashboard (Task 5) poll on its own refresh cycle without blocking.

 - Per-bus readers.
 OpenArm 2.0 is bimanual (can0/can1), so each CANReader instance is scoped to one bus/arm; a coordinator would run two readers in parallel.

-- Callback-mode discipline.
+- Callback mode discipline.
 The LiveCANReader explicitly sets CallbackMode.STATE before polling, per the docs' warning that callback mode must match the type of frame being received (STATE for control/state, PARAM for parameter queries).

-- Timeout choices. recv_all(300) (300 µs) is used in the live reader's poll loop, matching the docs' recommendation for fast control-cycle operations; recv_all(2000) is used during the one-time enable_all() / init sequence, matching the guidance for slower setup operations.
+- Timeout choices. recv_all(300) (300 µs) is used in the live reader's poll loop, matching the docs' recommendation for fast control-cycle operations; recv_all(2000) is used during the one time enable_all() / init sequence, matching the guidance for slower setup operations.

 KEY TRADE OFFS :

-Sinusoidal mock trajectories vs. recorded real demo data -> Simpler, deterministic, easy to verify by eye — but doesn't capture real contact dynamics, sensor noise characteristics, or torque spikes from a real teleop session.
+Sinusoidal mock trajectories vs. recorded real demo data -> Simple and easier to verify by eye but doesn't capture real contact dynamics, sensor noise characteristics or torque spikes from a real teleop session.

 Polling thread per reader vs. asyncio
--> Threads are simpler to reason about, and SocketCAN's blocking recv_all maps naturally to a dedicated thread per bus.
+-> Threads are simpler, and SocketCAN's blocking recv_all maps naturally to a dedicated thread per bus.
 Asyncio would scale better with many concurrent I/O sources (cameras + 2 CAN buses + REST API), which matters more once Tasks 3-5 are built.

-Raising on missing openarm_can vs. silently falling back to mock -> Made the live/mock boundary explicit and loud, so a partially-configured machine doesn't silently record fake data thinking it's real.
+Raising on missing openarm_can vs. silently falling back to mock -> Made the live/mock boundary explicit and loud, so a partially configured machine doesn't silently record fake data thinking it's real.

 WHAT I'D DO NEXT :

 - Task 3 (camera sync): Tag every JointState and camera frame with a shared monotonic timestamp at capture time; run cameras at their native rates (wrist Arducams and ceiling likely 30-60 Hz, ZED at its own rate) and resample/interpolate joint state to each frame's timestamp rather than trying to force all sensors to a common clock.
-For the 1 kHz joint stream, the nearest or linearly-interpolated joint state at each frame timestamp is sufficient given the difference in sensor bandwidths.
+For the 1 kHz joint stream, the nearest or linearly-interpolated joint state at each frame timestamp is enough, given the difference in sensor bandwidths.

-- Task 4 (storage): HDF5 per episode — one dataset per joint signal plus one dataset per camera (compressed video or chunked image arrays), with episode-level JSON metadata (duration, task label, success flag).
+- Task 4 (storage): HDF5 per episode -> one dataset per joint signal plus one dataset per camera (compressed video or chunked image arrays), with episode-level JSON metadata (duration, task label, success flag).
 HDF5 is well-supported in the robot learning ecosystem (LeRobot, RLDS converters) and supports partial/streaming reads, which matters for a REST API that serves individual episodes without loading the whole file.

 - Task 5 (dashboard): A small FastAPI + WebSocket backend streaming JointState and downsampled camera frames to a lightweight React/Plotly frontend, with Start/Stop wired to the episode writer from Task 4.